-Wolverines First appearance in Marvel Universe
+Wolverine's First Appearance in the Marvel Universe

-The character was created from the need to increase sales along the northern border of The US and therefore the team at Marvel believed this could be done with the introduction of a strong Canadian character.
+The character was created from the need to increase sales along the northern border of the United States and therefore, the team at Marvel believed this could be done with the introduction of a strong Canadian character.

-It wasn’t until a year later in 1975 when Wolverine was first introduced into Giant X-Men #1 where he was recruited directly from the military where he was known as the alias Weapon X.
+It wasn’t until a year later in 1975 when Wolverine was first introduced into Giant X-Men #1.
+There, he was recruited directly from the military where he was known as the alias Weapon X.

-Wolverine is a mutant himself and has a multitude of powers including increased strength, stamina, agility, heightened senses which allow him to be an expert tracker and huntsman.
+Wolverine is a mutant himself and has a multitude of powers including increased strength, stamina, agility, and heightened senses which allow him to be an expert tracker and huntsman.

-It was because of his healing ability that he was able to survive a deadly experiment in which his entire skeleton was covered in adamantium, the strongest metal in the Marvel Universe.
+It was because of his healing ability that he was able to survive a deadly experiment in which his entire skeleton was covered in Adamantium, the strongest metal in the Marvel Universe.

 Is Wolverine an Avenger?

-Wolverine in DC?
+Is Wolverine in DC?

 There can often be confusion over whether Wolverine is Marvel Or DC as he doesn’t appear in the Marvel Cinematic Universe.

 The Amalgam Universe – DC and Marvel Collide

-In 1996, DC Comics and Marvel comics came together to create a publishing imprint, Amalgam comics.
+In 1996, DC Comics and Marvel Comics came together to create a publishing imprint, the Amalgam Comics.
 It was here that they merged some of their most loved characters into one.

-In conclusion, despite these mini-series being popular among fans, Wolverine still belongs well and truly to Marvel Comics.
+Overall, though, despite these mini-series being popular among fans, Wolverine still belongs well and truly to Marvel Comics.